 The AFCSP Bank plan is another direct-sold option, with no associated fees.
 It has a minimum contribution amount of $250 and is available to residents of any state.

-The InvestEd plan is an advisor-sold plan that comes with fees ranging from 0.88% – 1.67%.
+The Goldman Sachs 529 Plan is an advisor-sold plan that comes with fees ranging from 0.88% – 1.67%.
 The minimum contribution is $250.
 It does not have any residency requirements and comes with the guidance of a financial expert.

 Consult the plan websites for more information about Arizona family college savings plans, or the Office of the Arizona State Treasurer.

 What are some Arizona 529 plan benefits and tax advantages?

 Funds you invest in a 529 plan grow tax-deferred.
 And funds that the student eventually withdraws from the plan towards qualified educational costs are free from federal taxes.

 A common misconception is that these 529 plan assets will disqualify your child from financial aid.
 On the contrary, 529 plan funds are treated more favorably in the financial aid formula than other savings in your child’s name through a custodial account such as an UTMA/UGMA.
 This is because assets in a child’s 529 plan belong to the parent not child, and FAFSA (Free Application for Federal Student Aid) gives preferential tax treatment to assets belonging to a student’s parent versus the student.